-Change is always blowing through the land of the Mara Triangle as far as the male lion coalition’s go; aging coalitions pass an go to be replaced by younger stronger males with in their territories which is naturally a way of life.
-If you are interested in Africa, well you can stay hooked to the wild moments with our well-developed safaris to Masai Mara to get a close up encounter with the lions of Masai Mara on a private safari.
+Change is always blowing through the land of the Mara Triangle as far as the male lion coalition’s go; aging coalitions pass and go to be replaced by younger stronger males within their territories which is naturally a way of life.
+If you are interested in Africa, well you can stay hooked to the wild moments with our well-developed safaris to Masai Mara to get a close-up encounter with the lions of Masai Mara on a private safari.

 Facts about Masai Mara lions

 - Female lions do most of the work, they do the hunting which means having many lionesses in a single pride is as excellent having plenty plenty of food

 - Lions spend most their day sleeping, they are estimated to sleep for up to 20 hours a day

 - Male Lions are naturally not equally fertile, that’s why they mate much more often than any other animals, it is also known that in a count of five lions, only one is capable of impregnating a female in one mating session.